Brčko: Rail

 A railway station is near the city centre on the line from Vinkovci to Tuzla.
 However, no passenger trains operate to Brčko anymore.
 The closest operating railway station is in Gunja, Croatia; just on the other side of the border.

 Water

 Brčko has the largest river port in Bosnia, on the Sava river.

 Sport

-Brčko has three football clubs (FK Jedinstvo Brčko, FK Lokomotiva Brčko, FK Izbor Brčko, FK Dizdaruša Brčko and the youngest club FK Ilićka 01).
+Brčko has several football clubs (FK Jedinstvo Brčko, FK Lokomotiva Brčko, FK Izbor Brčko, FK Dizdaruša Brčko and the youngest club FK Ilićka 01).
 They all play in the Second League of Republika Srpska.

 The city is home to some of the most successful volleyball teams in the country Mladost and Jedinstvo.

 Education

 The city is home to an economics school of the University of East Sarajevo and a local theatre festival.